perama-v/TODD/README.md

     is for CIDs that all start with the same base-58 character.
     - User obtains `chapter_Qm1`
     - Example database: Sourcify repostory

+### Records

+A `Chapter` consists of a collection of key-value pairs called `Records`.

+A `Record` MUST consist of `RecordKey`-`RecordValue` pairs.

+The format of a `Record` MUST be specified.
+For example a record for a specific database may consist of a key that is a string and a value that is a container of items conforming to some encoding.

+### RecordKeys

+A `Record` consists of a `RecordKey`-`RecordValue` pair.

+A `RecordKey` MUST represent a user query.
+For example: an Ethereum address may be a `RecordKey` if the user will use addresses to look up data.

+A key MUST conform to the defintion of a `Chapter`.
+For example: `chapter_0x12` consists of `RecordKey` that all start with `0x12...`.

+A `RecordKey` MUST NOT appear in a `Chapter` more than once.

+### RecordValues

+A `Record` consists of a `RecordKey`-`RecordValue` pair.
+Multiple `RecordValues` are aggregated to form the response to a user query.

+A `RecordValue` MAY be a collection of data.
+For example: The `RecordKey` `0x1234...acbd` may map to an array of transaction ids.

+A value in a `Chapter` MUST conform to the definition of the `Volume` that the `Chapter` belongs to.
+For example: If a `Volume` is defined by a block range, then a `RecordValue` must consist of transactions within that range.

 ### Manifest